lynwookim1/fluxonium-harmonic-basis-convergence/README.md

 # Numerical Convergence of the Fluxonium Hamiltonian in a Harmonic-Oscillator Basis

-Python code accompanying the study **"Analysis of Numerical Convergence of the Fluxonium Hamiltonian in a Harmonic-Oscillator Basis."**
+Python code accompanying the study **“Analysis of Numerical Convergence of the Fluxonium Hamiltonian in a Harmonic-Oscillator Basis.”**

 This project examines the numerical convergence of the fluxonium Hamiltonian when it is represented and diagonalized in a truncated harmonic-oscillator basis.
 The analysis studies how basis-truncation error depends on basis cutoff, external magnetic flux, and excitation level.